tormodwill/macSSHFS/README.md

 The macSSHFS version 2.10.0 is a performance update of version 2.5.0 The performance improvements are significant.

-The reason for offering this as a separate install package : It is not for the average macOS user to compile the sshfs linux version.
+The reason for offering this as a separate install package : It is not for the average macOS user to compile the sshfs Linux version.

 The goal of this macSSHFS repository will be :

 * To include support for libfuse 3.
-If this can be achived, than it will be possible to compile the newest linux versions of sshfs to macOS. (need contributor for this)
+If this can be achived, than it will be possible to compile the newest sshfs Linux versions to macOS.
+Need contributor to include support for libfuse 3.

 * Make an option in the install package menu to run macSSHFS and mount at startup of macOS.
 I have the scripts needed to mount at startup, but need contibutor to incorporate this in the install package.